 As general guidance, small business clients are those with annual sales of less than $10 million.
 Business, government, not-for-profit, and other institutional entities of medium size are those with annual sales between $10 million and $2 billion.
 Large business and institutional entities are those with annual sales of more than $2 billion.
 If a BHC’s internal reporting for these client segments deviates from this general guidance, continue to report according to internal definitions and describe how the BHC defined these or similar client segments and the scope of related business segments/lines (internal and those defined in the FR Y-14 PPNR worksheets) in the memo supporting the FR Y-14A submission.

 A BHC may include public funds in the segment reporting based on the type of the relationship that exists between the public funds and the BHC.
 For example, if the BHC acts in a custodial or administrative capacity, the BHC may report public funds in Investor Services.
-If a BHC is involved in the management of funds, the BHC may report the public funds in “Investment Management.”
+If a BHC is involved in the management of funds, the BHC may report the public funds in Investment Management.

 Net Interest Income by Business Segment (unless specified otherwise, all numbers are global).